Bethel University (Tennessee): Student body

-The bulk of students attending Bethel University are residents of Tennessee, but the school does take students from other states and countries.
-Each year, two international students are chosen to receive the Honors Scholarship for International Students which includes full tuition, room, meals, and all fees.
+The bulk of students attending Bethel University are residents of Tennessee, but the student body typically represents students from 45 states and 25 countries.
+Bethel Seminary's enrollment in 1852 was 172.
+Bethel College's enrollment in 1955 was believed to be about 460 students.
+Bethel University student enrollment as of Fall 2017 consisted of 4,579 students.

 Academics

 Bethel University consists of three colleges: the College of Arts & Sciences, the College of Professional Studies, and the College of Health Sciences.
 The university offers Associates, Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing, Master of Arts, Master of Business Administration, and Master of Science degrees through a variety of academic programs.
 Since 1988, it has hosted the two-day academically based Hendrix Scholarship Competition offering full tuition and board for the winner, with full tuition for the runner up.
 Students who qualify may enter the Honors program, receiving a $10,000 scholarship per academic year.

-Bethel University is currently accredited by the Southern Association of Colleges and Schools.
-They are currently in probationary status due to concerns on financial responsibility.
+Bethel University is accredited by the Southern Association of Colleges and Schools.